krzwc/e2e-tests-playground/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with Typescript.
 Styling was based on scoped, modular scss.
-A few componewents from the `Ant Design` design system were also used.
+A few components from the `Ant Design` design system were also used.
 Certain business logic was based on `ramda` and `react router`.

 ## Implementation details